 working so I needed to resolve that ASAP.

 Fortunately, finding the paperwork is not an issue.
 All too often when items break finding the purchase information is one more

 thing to go wrong.
-When stuff is already not good, hunting down
+When stuff is already not going well, hunting down

 missing paperwork is a real pain in the transom.

-Seaweed I've solved that issue.
+Seaweed I have solved that issue.
 My system is simple.
 As items are

 purchased I place the paperwork in a folder.
 I am organized, so

 is from Target.
 It was in their dollar section so the quality is not